 How does FASTag Work?

-When you pass a FASTag-enabled toll plaza, you will not be required to halt your car for paying the toll fee.
-Instead, you can remain mobile while passing and the deed will be done automatically.
+When you pass a FASTag-enabled toll plaza, you won’t have to stop your car to make a cash payment for the toll fee.
+Instead, you can just keep driving and the fee will be paid automatically.

-These readers are enabled to scan the FASTag card while it is in motion; wherein it emits a signal to the FASTag card to request toll fee payment, and the card reverts with confirmation of the payment.
-It is essential that a FASTag card is linked with a digital wallet or savings account to enable toll fee payment.
+Basically, the readers can to scan the FASTag card while it is in motion by emitting a signal to the FASTag card to request the toll fee payment, and the payment immediately gets deducted!
+But, it is essential that a FASTag card is linked with a digital wallet or savings account to ensure that toll fee payment goes through.